Info

 Landlord PAN is mandatory for rent above ₹1 lakh/year (₹8,333/month).
 If your landlord refuses, you lose the HRA exemption on that amount.
 Many urban tenants lose significant tax benefits for lack of a documented PAN number on their rent agreement.

-Employer contribution to NPS under Section 80CCD(2) is deductible from income in both the old and new tax regime — up to 10% of basic salary (14% for government employees).
-This is one of the few real tax benefits that works under the new regime.
+Employer contribution to NPS under Section 80CCD(2) is deductible from income in both the old and new tax regimes — up to 10% of basic salary under the old regime, and up to 14% of basic salary for both government and non-government employees under the new regime (Budget 2024 raised the private-sector limit from 10% to 14% effective FY 2024-25).
+This is the only meaningful deduction that survives under the new regime.

 If your employer offers a salary restructuring option, converting some special allowance to employer NPS contribution can save meaningful tax — but remember: the NPS corpus is locked until age 60 with mandatory annuity requirements.